dhaura/sample-react-app-poc/README.md

 # sample-react-app-poc

 ### Steps
-1. Create an SPA in IS Console and share it with your child organizations.
+1. Create SPAs for each region in IS Console and share them with your child organizations.
-2. Complete `src/config.json` in the following format.
+2. For each region, complete `app-{region}/src/config.json` in the following format.
 ```json
 {
     "clientID": "<CLIENT-ID>",